• Home

 But the pursuit of running and fitness isn’t just financial, according to Ramírez.
 It coincides with Gen Z seeking out not luxury islands, but analog islands of vinyl records, paperback books, and other physical media.
 Young people are digital natives, but some may feel like their fluency with tech and social media may have come at the expense of real-world experiences.

-“Younger generations have an almost longing wistfulness because so little of their life feels tangible,” Pamela Paul, author of 100 Things We’ve Lost To The Internet told the Associated Press.
+“Younger generations have an almost longing wistfulness because so little of their life feels tangible,” Pamela Paul, author of 100 Things We’ve Lost to the Internet, told the Associated Press.
 “They are starting to recognize how the internet has changed their lives, and they are trying to revive these in-person, low-tech environments that older generations took for granted.”

 Coming of age in a pandemic, the generation is also health-conscious, drinking less alcohol than their millennial counterparts, and slurping up protein-packed drinks from companies like Starbucks.
 An ABC Fitness report from 2024 found 73% of active Zoomers belong to a health club or gym.
-That’s compared to 72% of millennials and 54% of Gen Xers.
+That’s compared with 72% of millennials and 54% of Gen Xers.

 “I don’t think the [pivot toward] sports is a trend,” Ramírez said.
 “It’s a lifestyle shift, which is much more significant.”